Updated March 31, 2026

 - Workers' compensation is required in West Virginia for businesses with 1 or more employees, with exemptions for sole proprietors, partners, and some agricultural workers.

-- West Virginia requires businesses to maintain proof of general liability coverage for most commercial leases, so tenants may need to show active coverage before signing or renewing space.
+- Most commercial leases in West Virginia require proof of general liability coverage, so tenants may need to show active coverage before signing or renewing space.

 - Commercial auto minimum liability in West Virginia is $25,000/$50,000/$25,000 if a business vehicle is used for client visits, equipment transport, or off-site project work.